 The 1882 Fair was the first to run eight days, up from five.
 Large signs stating “No smoking allowed” and “Beware of thieves and pickpockets” were printed and placed in prominent places in exhibition halls.
 Boys were allowed to sell candy and lemonade in the amphitheater.
 U.S. Commissioner of Agriculture George B. Loring spoke at opening ceremonies.

 Former Fair officials held a reunion during the 1883 Fair.
 The Board voted to receive proposals for a permanent location.
 Cattle and poultry entries were the largest ever.

-The citizens of Des Moines raised the required amount so the Board purchased 262.91 acres of land from Calvin Thornton for $175 per acre.
+The citizens of Des Moines raised the money to match the legislature’s so the Board purchased 262.91 acres of land from Calvin Thornton for $175 per acre.
 An additional three acres were purchased for $1,000.
 Great debate ensued over the size of the track, whether it should be one-half mile or one-mile.
 When additional appropriations were not granted, the track was made one-half mile.
-In 1885, Fair officials declared that "special grounds be designated for camping purposes within the Fairgrounds free of charge."
+In 1885, Fair officials declared that “special grounds be designated for camping purposes within the Fairgrounds free of charge.”
 The Fair joined the International Association of Fairs and Expositions for $20.